hove-io/ntfs-specification/ntfs_en.md

         2 - Stop zone (for the "address to address" zonal ODT) 3 - Entrance/Exit
         4 - Pathways Interconnection Node
-        5 - Boarding area (for example to indicate the "middle of the platform")
+        5 - Boarding area (for example to indicate "middle of the platform")

 ### stop_times.txt (required)